Check out the South Bay Events’ full listing of what’s going on in the South Bay for the 4th of July, 2017!

 Tuesday, Fourth of July

 One of the biggest days of the year is coming to the South Bay- the 4th of July!
 Residents of Redondo, Hermosa, Manhattan Beach and citizens from all around the South Bay celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
 From crazy house parties, crowded bars and a swollen bike path plus several Fireworks shows, the biggest party of the year should be experienced at least once.
+See below for details on the Ironman, the official morning kickoff to the big day.
 Many bars will be having special events all day as well, including American Junkie, DJs at Alta House (formerly known as Ocean Bar), Sharkeez, Saint Rocke and more.
 The bars will be busy early, but there are other options away from the mayhem as well, and the Beach Cities have a full lineup this year:

 - 4th of July 5K Presented by UCLA Health Systems: The 22nd Annual 4th of July 5K will take place in Redondo Beach on Independence Day.
 The race will begin at 8 a.m., starting and ending at Riviera Village while encountering a panoramic ocean view along the way.
 The race has become the fastest growing event in the South Bay area, beginning with a few hundred runners in the inaugural event and growing to an anticipated 5,000 runners for this year’s race.
 Rock & Brews PCH will host the post-race party at its location near the finish line.
 More Info